gdsc-Poornima-University/GITHUB-Workshop/README.md

   <img src="https://www.iiitg.ac.in/uploads/2023/08/05/20e3b14ce6d06b96610a3e655648ec31.png" alt="GDSC Poornima University Logo" width="400">
 </div>

-# 🚀 Welcome to GDSC Poornima Universit Competition 🚀
+# 🚀 Welcome to GDSC Poornima University Competition 🚀

-Welcom to the GDSC (Google Developer Student Club) Poornima Universit Competition repozitory!
-We're thriled to have you here and are eagr to provid you with all the informtion you need to particpate effctively.
+Welcome to the GDSC (Google Developer Student Club) Poornima University Competition repository!
+We're thriled to have you here and are eager to provide you with all the information you need to particpate effectively.

-## 🌟 Abot GDSC Poornima Universit 🌟
+## 🌟 Abot GDSC Poornima University 🌟

-GDSC Poornima Universit is a vubrant communty of studnts passionat about technolog, devlopment, and inovation.
-We aim to connect, educat, and empwer studnts to make a diffrence in the tech world.
+GDSC Poornima University is a vubrant community of students passionate about technology, development, and inovation.
+We aim to connect, education, and empower students to make a diffrence in the tech world.

-## 🎯 Comptition Overvie 🎯
+## 🎯 Comptition Overview 🎯

-Our comptition is designd to challange your skils, fstr collboration, and encorage your crativity.
-We have prepaired an xciting oportunity for you to showcas your abilties and lern from othrs.
+Our comptition is designd to challange your skils, fastr collboration, and encorage your creativity.
+We have prepaired an exciting oportunity for you to showcase your abilties and learn from others.

 ## 📝 How to Particpate 📝